About Pokémon Database

 - SASS (a CSS pre-processor)

 Have you spotted an error on the site?
 Or do you just want to tell us how awesome we are? ;) There is now a much simpler method to contact us.
-Just email this address:
+First, make sure to read the FAQs below, as your question has likely been asked before.

 We welcome all comments, but due to the number of emails we get we cannot reply to all messages personally, sorry.